AlexFiliakov/inductor/README.md

 10. image recognition for a screen

-20. spit out existing base
+20. spit out existing base over the screen

 30. breadth: algos for non-screen (RL)